 BCR/ABL(ABL1) Translocation, Dual Fusion

-The presence of the Philadelphia chromosome (Ph) has important diagnostic and prognostic implications in a number of haematological disorders.
+The presence of a BCR-ABL1 fusion has important diagnostic and prognostic implications in a number of haematological disorders.

 - Area of Interest*